Expected closing costs

 • Title Insurance

-Sellers: As we hammer out your transaction, not only will I work to get the optimal sales price, but I'll also campaign for lower closing costs.
-And once we've reached an agreement, I'll give a detailed list of the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we hammer out your sale, not only will I work to get the optimal sales price, but I'll also campaign for lower closing costs.
+And once we've come to an agreement, I'll fully explain the closing costs so you are informed of exactly where your money is going.

-Buyers: When buying a house in Broward County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not astonished when you get to the closing table.
-I'll be happy to look through the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you're buying real estate in Broward County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not shocked when you show up at closing time.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates of concern.

 Looking to Buy?